"Free" digital invitation tools — what it actually means in 2026

 | Free for a few sends | Free until you hit a guest count limit, then paid | Various smaller platforms |

-1. InviteDrop — truly free, full-featured
+1. InviteDrop — free to start, full-featured

 - 1000+ templates across every occasion (wedding, birthday, baby shower, holiday, corporate, themed)